 Transfer students must take at least half the courses in their major area and all upper-level major requirements at Clark.

 Students are required to take 17 course units to meet the liberal arts distribution requirement.
 This requirement is designed to give students perspectives on human affairs, which will enrich their academic background and their professionalism.
 Industry, government and nonprofit organizations continue to emphasize breadth of knowledge and capability in those they employ.

 A general outline of courses falling within discipline areas may be found preceding the course descriptions.
 Students should also review all interdepartmental (IDND) courses, many of which fulfill one or more area requirements.
 The student’s School of Professional Studies undergraduate academic adviser can identify which courses meet particular requirements.

 The 17 units must be distributed as follows:

 These courses must be distributed among at least three disciplines.
 One unit must be met by professional ethics.

 At least one course in each of these disciplines is required.

 These courses must be distributed among at least three disciplines.

 Six electives are required for the B.S. degree.
 These electives may be selected from the entire spectrum of courses.
 One course must be taken in computer/information science.
 Students already computer literate may have this requirement waived by the associate dean.

-In the senior or graduating year, degree candidates are required to take a “perspectives” course. .
-As perspective courses vary from year to year, students should consult with their academic advisors.
-Current perspective course must be international in their focus.
+In the senior or graduating year, degree candidates are required to take a “perspectives” course.
+As perspective courses vary from year to year, students should consult with their academic advisers.
+Current perspective course must be international in its focus.